atka66/ssd-remaster/README.md

 * [✔] Water floor clips during aircraft scene
 * [✔] Use 3D floor for aircraft when flying
 * [ ] Container doors should open instead of switching between impassable and passable
-* [ ] Water around island should be 3D floor instead of using TransferHeight.
+* [ ] Water around island should be 3D floor instead of using TransferHeight
 * [ ] Use fading effect underwater
 * [ ] Trees get outside of camera view during intro scene
 * [✔] Solve island tree height issue using 3D floors